aham-oudeis/Training/launch_school/Programming_Foundations/Notes/written_assessment.md

 The code returns `"HELLO!"` and outputs nothing.

 At the end of the code, the local variable `s` is still pointing to the string object `hello`; however, the local variable `t` points to a different string object `"HELLO!"`.

 After the local variable is initialized to the string object `"hello"` in `line 6`, it is neither reassigned nor the string object is modified.
-Hence, `s` retains its values.
+Hence, `s` retains its value.

 In `line 7` when we call the `fix` method on `s`, both `s` and the method parameter `value` point to the same string object.
 But the parameter `value` is reassigned to the return value of calling `upcase` method on the string object `"hello"`.
 Hence the parameter `value` is reassigned to a different string object `"HELLO"`.
 Then a mutating method `concat` is called on `value` with `"!"` passed as an argument.
 Since this is the last line of the method body, `fix(s)` returns `"HELLO!"` and this is assigned to the local variable `t`.

 This demonstrates the concept of variables as pointers and the concept of mutating methods.